Global market uncertainty continues but the brakes are still on for the Australian cash rate

 How have XTBs and our suite of portfolios compared to our fixed income industry counterparts?

-Managed Funds generally consist of up to 450 bonds, have no defined income amount and run for perpetuity.
+In contrast, managed funds generally consist of up to 450 bonds, have no defined income amount and run for perpetuity.
 There have been innovations in the fixed income world in recent years, including ETFs that offer floating rate and fixed rate exposures.
 Recently a new ETF which is purely a long duration index exposure of 5.5 years to 10 years maturity has been offered.
-If you think that interest rates will rise, this may not be the best solution for your client’s portfolio.
+If you think that interest rates will rise however, this may not be the best solution for your client’s portfolio.

-Our XTB recommended portfolios and SMAs are designed to make investing easier for you and your clients.
-Our model portfolios and SMAs continue to outperform other fixed income listed (and unlisted) investments.
-I have included a link below to a report that covers the performance of our recommended portfolios and SMA after fees.
+We designed our XTB recommended portfolios and SMAs to make investing easier for you and your clients.
+Furthermore, our model portfolios and SMAs continue to outperform other fixed income listed (and unlisted) investments.
+Therefore, I have included a link below to a report that covers the performance of our recommended portfolios and SMA after fees.

 The 1-year performance after fees of our recommended portfolios: